Fabiokleis/FabioKleis/README.md

 ### Hi there 👋

  🙋 Developer and linux enthusiast.
-Currently learning Erlang and Elixir.
+Currently (learning Erlang, Elixir and Lisp).

 <h2>⚙️ Stack</h2>